-Mow as often as needed.
-Fields may need to be mowed 2-3 times per week during September and early October.
+Cool season turfgrass fields may need to be mowed 2-3 times per week during September and early October.
 Ideal temperatures make this an active growth period.
-As cooler temperatures become more frequent, generally at the end of

-October and into November, fields may not need to be mowed as often and may only require once a week.
+As cooler temperatures become more frequent, generally at the end of October and into November, fields may not need to be mowed as often and may only require once a week.
 Maintaining a low height will increase the density of the turf and improve the wear tolerance of the field for fall sports.